IEEE Transactions on

 Prof. Dr. Konrad Zerr, Services Marketing, University of Applied Science Pforzheim, firstname.lastname@example.org

-The ubiquitous availability of digital connected devices fosters the rise of more and more computational services in complex cyber-physical systems.
+The ubiquitous availability of digital connected devices foster the rise of more and more computational services in complex cyber-physical systems.
 Especially software innovations in the areas of data science, machine learning, as well as software architecture and engineering facilitate the arising of smart services and software platforms, which can operate context- and self-aware in real time (Anastasopoulos et al. 2005, Herold et al., 2008; Rausch et al., 2013).
-This progress is observable in the public as well as in the industrial space under denotations such as Smart City, Smart Home, or Industrial Internet (Bartelt et al., 2005; Rausch et al. 2009).
+This progress is observable in the public, in the design of the customer-provider interface (Zerr et al., 2017) as well as in the industrial space under denotations such as Smart City, Smart Home, or Industrial Internet (Bartelt et al., 2005; Rausch et al. 2009).
 A unifying phenomenon of this class of software-based systems is that the traditional scientific models are not able to sufficiently support the runtime-composition as well as decentralized and concurrent engineering processes.

 From the technology perspective, traditional top-down and iterative engineering processes for software-based systems are currently reaching their performance edge.
-As system architectures become more open and interconnected, a central management of services life-cycles are not scalable but rather simply not feasible (Huber et al., 1998).
+As system architectures become more open and interconnected they have to be seen as “service-ecosystems” to co-create value in context (Vargo & Lusch, 2016,).
+Therefore, a central management of services life-cycles are not scalable but rather simply not feasible (Huber et al., 1998).
 In analogy to ecosystems arising in organic habitats, engineering processes and future technologies must allow for self-adaptive and emergent system behavior.
 Hence, open-loop control systems must dynamically find throughout the system lifecycle the just-in-time equilibrium based on available data, services and processes as well as on human shareholder requirements (Graupner et al.; 2015).

-Smart service components in IT ecosystems with independent life-cycles are developed in asynchronous engineering processes and are connected at runtime on ambient software platforms (Liu et al. 2016).
+Smart service components in Service- and IT ecosystems with independent life-cycles are developed in asynchronous engineering processes and are connected at runtime on ambient software platforms (Liu et al. 2016).
 Besides, heterogeneous service interfaces and data sources without a centrally predefined and semantically standardized scheme have to be integrated and prepared to be machine-readable (Klus et al., 2015).
 Service systems in this ecosystem context are possibly composed automatically and are temporarily alive.
-The architectural knowledge to compose smart service systems at real time has to be considered by service developer and platform provider (Burzlaff&Bartelt, 2017).
+The architectural knowledge to compose smart service systems at design- and run-time must be considered by service developer and platform provider (Burzlaff&Bartelt, 2017).

-This call for papers targets a special issue on the topic of development processes and technologies for smart services and their software platforms (Botzenhard et al., 2016; Gass et al. 2014).
-It addresses especially the question how service providers can develop connectable smart services in temporary alive system compositions.
+This call for papers targets a special issue on the topic of development processes and technologies for smart services and enfolding service ecosystems as well as their software platforms (Botzenhard et al., 2016; Gass et al. 2014).
+It addresses especially the question how service providers can develop connectable smart services or service ecosystems in temporary alive system compositions.
 We would like papers to explore the technologies and engineering management perspective rather than the technology itself.
+Among others, papers based on the Service Dominant Logic (SDL) approach to contribute to the extension of “midrange theories” concerning SDL are welcome (Vargo & Lush 2017).
 We emphasize the interdisciplinary nature of the topic by explicitly inviting scholars from various disciplines to address the following questions:

 - What are the technical interrelations between applications and platform in smart service engineering?